basliq/basliq-documentation/docs/project-definition/definition.md

 ## Target Audience

-Luna is going to be a simple and general-purpose project management tool with a slight orientation towards software development needs and use cases.
+Basliq is going to be a simple and general-purpose project management tool with a slight orientation towards software development needs and use cases.
 The following is a list of most important targets:

 - Small software development teams